kotor-speedruns/kotor-speedruns.github.io/kotor1/Miscellaneous/KotOR Bingo.md

   - Speaking to Juhani enough to complete all her personal dialogs *without* alienating her
   - Completing "Threat from Xor" (see its entry in this guide) with any outcome
   - Confronting Bastila on Temple Summit with Juhani in your party and remaining true to the light side
-  - Speaking to Juhani and reciprocating her affection (the conversation that Juhani starts with *This may be the last time I will have a chance to talk to you...*)
+  - Speaking to Juhani before leaving Lehon and reciprocating her affection (the conversation that Juhani starts with *This may be the last time I will have a chance to talk to you...*)

 **Sell Sharina's Wraid Plate**
 - This must be sold in the Hunting Lodge on Tatooine.
 It does not matter how you obtain it.